Learning Human-like Locomotion Based on Biological Actuation and Rewards

 We first train our policy with a dense energy reward and then fine-tuning our policy with a sparse energy reward.

-In early stage, the policy’s activation often result in movements with high energy consumption and instability.
 The dense reward (MET) aids in rapidly stabilizing the movements, facilitating the discovery of a policy that can maintain balance over multiple steps.
 Afterward, switching to the sparse reward (CoT) encourages covering longer distances even with the same energy consumption, effectively increasing the travel distance.

 We introduce randomized starting position of lifting either left or right leg at the beginning of each episode, to increase the probability of exploring actions that naturally swinging the lifted leg and stably contact with the ground.